TheQuantumPhysicist/frigate-snap-sync/README.md

-# Frigate Snap Sync
+# Frigate Snap-Sync

-Frigate Snap Sync is a program that works in tandem with Frigate.
+Frigate Snap-Sync is a program that works in tandem with Frigate.
 It responds to Frigate when a snapshot or a review is made (and more can be added), and uploads them to a server(s) of choice.

-Frigate Snap Sync uses the mqtt protocol from Frigate to respond to events from Frigate.
+Frigate Snap-Sync uses the mqtt protocol from Frigate to respond to events from Frigate.

 ## Configuration

-A configuration file is required to run Snap Sync.
+A configuration file is required to run Snap-Sync.
 An example file can be found in this repository in [config.yaml.example](/config.yaml.example).

 Copy that example config file to `config.yaml`, modify it, then use it.

 ## Running the program

-The program is written in Rust, so it can be built easily by first [installing Rust](https://www.rust-lang.org/tools/install), then cloning the repository, then running with:
+The program is written in Rust, so it can be built easily by first [installing Rust](https://www.rust-lang.org/tools/install), then cloning the repository, and then you can run it using."

 ```
 cargo run --release -- start